strus38/orchestratedRPiCluster/README.md

 - 1 switch
 - Some RJ45 cables
 - 1 multi-USB power station
-- Optionally 1 External DD or a NAS to have some NFS storage capacity (without, the storage node SD card will be enough)
+- 1 External DD to have some NFS storage capacity - used as static and dynamic NFS provisioner for the Kubernetes cluster

 ## Configuration of your laptop network